Languages in RPGs: Written Languages

 Some ancient scripts are hard to read, or the languages themselves haven’t been fully translated.
 Each time a character reads an inscription in one of these scripts, there is a chance that he misreads it.
 To determine whether a Mistranslation occurs, the GM will secretly roll against that script’s Mistranslation chance.

-If a Mistranslation occurs, the Referee will obscure or even invert the meaning of the original text.
+If a Mistranslation occurs, the GM will obscure or even invert the meaning of the original text.
 This should only involve 1d6 words of the translated text.

 Script Type